widefix/actual_db_schema/README.md

 ## Usage

-TL;TR: Just run `rails db:migrate` inside the current branch.
+TLTR; Just run `rails db:migrate` inside the current branch.

 In **branch A** I add a mandatory (not null) field into DB via migration and run it.
 Then I switch to another **branch B**.
 This branch's code is not aware of that field.